gatrellesse/spacecraft-pose-object-detection-runtime/data/README.md

+### This is a fork repository with my implementation for the challenge of Pose Bowl detection, where i used

-### If you haven't already done so, start by reading the [Code Submission Format](https://www.drivendata.org/competitions/260/spacecraft-detection/page/835/) page on the competition website.
+## If you haven't already done so, start by reading the [Code Submission Format](https://www.drivendata.org/competitions/260/spacecraft-detection/page/835/) page on the competition website.

 # Pose Bowl: Code execution runtime